 In step 2 you can choose the assessment details.
 Choose the students and the assessment data.
 These settings will impact which students are assessed and when.

-- Subjects - If you selected the Marking strategy of One Mark per Course you can specify which courses to link this ad hoc to.
-If you leave this field blank it will be linked to all the courses.
+- Subjects - If you selected the Marking strategy of One Mark per Course and only want to assess the courses of a specific subject, you can specify which courses to link this ad hoc to.
+If you want to assess all courses, leave this field blank and the assessment it will be linked to all the courses.

 - Students - If you selected a specific key stage when setting up the assessment, you can choose a specific year group from here.
 You can also select more than one year group if you selected Mixed key stages.